Meet Conrad’s Transmission Inc.Where Auto Repair Runs in the Family

 Conrad’s Transmission Today

-Today, Paul’s daughters, Paula and Denise, own Conrad’s Transmission, along with Master Technician Russell Goodman.
+Today, Paul’s daughter, Denise with her daughter Tiffany and Son-in -Law Russell Goodman own Conrad’s Transmission.
 The shop is still located in its original spot on Rooster Church Road in New Salisbury, but now boasts modern, much-expanded facilities, including six bays and five frame racks.
 The shop also offers general auto repair in addition to transmission and drivetrain services.
 We’re proud to be a one-stop shop for all the community’s auto service needs.

 In the community, Conrad’s Transmission Inc. supports several charities and associations.
-The shop participates in American Legion Post 332, Charity Baptist Church Food Pantry, Harrison County Relay for Life, and the Indiana American Heart Association.
+The shop participates in American Legion Post 332, Harrison County Relay for Life, and the Indiana American Heart Association, Harrison County YMCA.